Cpat00001/node_project/README.md

 # node_project

 #allows to register and login user
-# user validation
+#user validation
-# allows to add/edit/delite items
+#allows to add/edit/delite items
+#bases on tutorial